joostvanderborg/documentatie/patronen/modality.md

 ![Gov.uk example of a full-screen modal screen](https://user-images.githubusercontent.com/248921/153425377-f5f9fb6c-0d13-4e72-a43e-e09c6d7c845d.png)

-Gov.uk example of a flow originating in a [non-modal screen](https://www.gov.uk/personal-tax-account/sign-in/prove-identity) (top), and [opening a task in a full-screen modal view](https://www.access.service.gov.uk/login/signin/creds) (bottom)
+Gov.uk example of a flow originating in a [non-modal screen](https://www.gov.uk/personal-tax-account/sign-in/prove-identity) (top), and [opening a task in a full-screen modal view](https://www.access.service.gov.uk/login/signin/creds) (bottom).
+On the first screen the top header with its main navigation and the extended footer are still visible.
+After starting the task these disappear to allow focus on the task.

 ## References
 - [Modality Is the One UX Concept That Most Designers Don’t Fully Understand](https://uxplanet.org/modality-the-one-ux-concept-you-need-to-understand-when-designing-intuitive-user-interfaces-e5e941c7acb1)